cmpxchg16/c10kpp/README.md

 ## Introduction

-The goal of that project is to provide a research on network server programming approaches.
+The goal of that project is to provide a research on network server programming approaches to solve the c10k (c100k...cNk).
 The programming approaches we will inspect:

 * Native thread per socket
   (synchronous handling)